bbrown585/holbertonschool-validation-old/module3_task3/DEPLOY.md

-# tag
+# Deployment Document

-## What is in the archive and how to unarchive it?
+- What is in the archive and how to unarchive it?

-The archive awesome-website.zip contains the directory dist/ which contains the website
-You can unzip it to the current directory using => unzip awesome-website.zip
+- It is a compressed file that is the awesome-api binary and is 'dist directory'.

+- Syntax to unzip the zip package

+  - Run unzip awesome-website.zip

+- How to verify the version

+  - Run git tag

-## What are the commands to start and stop the application?
+- What are the commands to start and stop the application?

-The commands to start and stop the application are =>
+  - Use Hugo server, sintax type hugo server

-## How to customize where the application logs are written?
+- How to customize where the application logs are written?

-I don't know
+- I do not know yet

-## How to “quickly” verify that the application is running (healthcheck)?
+- How to “quickly” verify that the application is running (healthcheck)?

-I don't know
+- Check it out on local host [http://localhost:1313]